(De)-regularized Maximum Mean Discrepancy Gradient Flow: (De)-regularized Maximum Mean Discrepancy ( )

 In this section, we establish various properties of $\dmmd$.
 As discussed earlier, $\dmmd$ is constructed to interpolate between $\chi^{2}$-divergence and MMD to exploit the advantages associated with each.
 The following result formalizes the interpolation property. \begin{prop}[Interpolation property] Let $\mu, \pi \in \mathcal{P}_2(\mathbb{R}^d)$.
 If \Cref{assumption:universal} holds and $\frac{d \mu}{d \pi} -1 \in L^2(\pi)$, then

 \end{prop} \Cref{prop:chard_interpolation}, whose proof can be found in \Cref{appsec:proof_chard_interpolation}, shows that $\dmmd$ asymptotically becomes a probability divergence in the small and large $ \lambda $ regimes.
-We seek to use $\dmmd$ as a minimizing objective in generative modeling algorithms, however, so we need to ensure that $\dmmd$ is a probability divergence for \emph{any} fixed value of $\lambda$.
+We seek to use $\dmmd$ as a minimizing objective in generative modeling algorithms; however, we need to ensure that $\dmmd$ is a probability divergence for \emph{any} fixed value of $\lambda$.
 This result holds, as shown next.

 \begin{prop}[$\dmmd$ is a probability divergence] Under \Cref{assumption:universal}, for any $ \lambda \in \left( 0, \infty \right ) $, $\dmmd$ is a probability divergence, i.e., $\dmmd (\mu \| \pi) \geq 0 $, with equality iff $ \mu = \pi $.
 Moreover, $\dmmd$ metrizes the weak topology between probability measures, i.e., $ \dmmd (\mu_n \| \pi) \to 0 $ iff $\mu_n $ converges weakly to $\pi \in \cP_2(\R^d)$ as $n\rightarrow\infty$. \end{prop} As MMD with $c_0$-universal kernels metrizes the weak convergence of distributions~\citep{sriperumbudur2016optimal, simon2023metrizing}, \Cref{prop:topology_chard}, whose proof can be found in \Cref{appsec:proof_of_topology_chard}, shows that for any $ \lambda > 0 $, $\dmmd$ is ``MMD--like'' topologically speaking, and is different from the $\chi^2$-divergence which induces a strong topology~\citep{agrawal2021optimal}. \begin{rem} $\dmmd$ is a specific case of a so-called ``Moreau envelopes of $f$-divergences in reproducing kernel Hilbert spaces'' introduced in \cite{neumayer2024wasserstein}, when the $f$-divergence is taken as the $\chi^2$-divergence.
 This connection is uncovered by the variational formulation of $\dmmd$ in \eqref{eq:drmmd_variational}.
 In contrast to general $f$-divergences, the Moreau envelope of the $\chi^2$-divergence enjoys a closed-form expression, as we highlight in this paper with various analytical formulas for $\dmmd$.
-The interpolation property (\Cref{prop:chard_interpolation}) and the metrization of weak convergence (\Cref{prop:topology_chard}) are proved concurrently in Corollary 12 and 13 of \cite{neumayer2024wasserstein} relying on formulation via Moreau envelopes.
-In our case, we use direct computations thanks to the closed form of $\dmmd$. \end{rem}
+The interpolation property (\Cref{prop:chard_interpolation}) and the metrization of weak convergence (\Cref{prop:topology_chard}) are proved concurrently in Corollaries 12 and 13 of \cite{neumayer2024wasserstein}, relying on formulation via Moreau envelopes.
+In our case, we use direct computations thanks to the closed form of $\dmmd$.\footnote{We would like to clarify that \cite{neumayer2024wasserstein} appeared on arxiv when our paper was already under review at ICML 2024.} \end{rem}